 Lyda Hill believes “science is the answer.”
-The Lyda Hill Foundation invests in scientific projects that fall into four areas of focus:
+She invests in science-related projects that fall into four areas of focus:

-We invest in projects we believe are on the cutting edge of advancing scientific discovery.
-It is our belief that as government funding for basic research is declining, it is more critical than ever to fund bench- and early-stage discovery science.
-While we will look broadly, we favor projects and organizations that work in our preferred geographic and interest areas (such as neurosciences or cancer).
-We aim to make investments that encourage collaboration, take calculated risks, and seek to solve big problems.
-We are willing to fund and support early stage and emerging science and scientists.
-We make these investments through both, our for-profit (LH Holdings, Inc.) and nonprofit ventures.
+Lyda Hill Philanthropies invests in projects that are on the cutting edge of advancing scientific discovery.
+It is Miss Hill’s belief that as government funding for basic research is declining, it is more critical than ever to fund benchmark and early-stage discovery science.
+While she will look broadly, she favors projects and organizations that work in her preferred geographic and interest areas (such as cancer).
+Miss Hill aims to make investments that encourage collaboration, take calculated risks and seek to solve big problems.
+She is willing to fund and support early-stage and emerging science and scientists.
+She makes these investments through both her for-profit and not-for-profit ventures.

-Because we believe most problems will be solved by science, we must significantly increase scientific literacy among our students, our communities, our agencies, and our nation.
-We invest in organizations committed to creating a workforce for the future by inspiring students to pursue careers in science.
+Because she believes most problems will be solved by science, Lyda Hill also believes we must significantly increase scientific literacy among our students, our communities, our agencies and our nation.
+Miss Hill invests in organizations committed to creating a workforce for the future by inspiring students to pursue careers in science.
+In 2018, Lyda Hill Philanthropies launched a new initiative — If/Then — which seeks to further advance women in science, technology, engineering and mathematics (STEM) by empowering current innovators and inspiring the next generation of pioneers.

-With the big picture in mind, we also believe in investing in the organizations that provide critical direct services in our community.
-These services include medical care, family support, and mental health services.
+With the big picture in mind, Lyda Hill believes in investing in the organizations that provide critical direct services in our community.

-As we invest in project and issue-specific causes, we also recognize that transformational change comes from studying, understanding, and driving significant change at a broad and systemic level.
-We invest in organizations and partners that are driving change at the national level and on the global stage that will have a lasting and sustainable impact in the areas we are passionate about.
+As Miss Hill invests in projects and issue-specific causes, she also recognizes that transformational change comes from studying, understanding and driving significant change at a broad and systemic level.
+She invests in organizations and partners that are driving change at the national level and on the global stage that will have a lasting and sustainable impact in the areas about which she is passionate

 “Do your givin’ while you’re livin’… then you’ll be knowin’ where it’s goin’.”